dishabeeraladinni/DH110-Spring23/Assignment05.md

 ## Tester

 Here is a link to the tester of the prototype.
 The audio did cut out and was unable to retrieve it.
+Since I was didn't record to cloud, there is no transcript.
+Overall, the tester's remarks were that "there should also be another feature like signing in to the app using another app, for example: signing in through google instead of signing up and going through the whole process".
+He also mentioned that the wireframe was easy to follow and the tasks were easy to navigate.